 It is highly unlikely for the coil to fail (see the above question on effectiveness).

-It may be that your IUS can move and sit lower in the uterus, however, it will still be effective and can remain in place as long as it is not causing any problems.
+It may be that your coil can move and sit lower in the uterus, however, it will still be effective and can remain in place as long as it is not causing any problems.

 Side Effects